Bulletin board contract

 You can see the TypeScript API that the Compact compiler generated for

-the contract in src/managed/bboard/contract/index.d.cts
+the contract in src/managed/bboard/contract/index.d.cts.
+The DApp

 will rely on this API to deploy the contract and call the circuits.